Subaru Outback: Model year changes

 2021: Steering responsive LED headlights, passenger seatbelt reminder and rear seatbelt reminder features became standard on all trims.

 2022: The introduction of the Wilderness model, which sits between the Onyx Edition and Touring trims.
 Other changes include LED foglights became standard in all trims and the rear air-con vents became standard on the Premium trim.

 2023: The Outback line-up received a refresh except for the Wilderness model, with a new front fascia, new headlights and additional front cladding.
 Inside, it features the latest version STARLINK® Multimedia Plus infotainment system with wireless Apple CarPlay and Android Auto and the first Subaru to integrate What3words (W3W) global location technology into its navigation system.
 The EyeSight system added a third wide-angle camera for the Touring trim and the Touring receives a standard LCD Smart Rearview Mirror display.
 The Onyx trim became available with the base non-turbo engine.

 2024: The Wilderness model received an updated front fascia with new LED foglights.
 Other changes include a heated steering wheel became standard on the Onyx Edition trim.

 2025: The Limited trim includes DriverFocus Distraction Mitigation System, a heated steering wheel, a powered sunroof and a STARLINK® 11.6-in Multimedia Navigation system as standard features.
-The 'XT' turbo engine option became available for the Limited and Touring trim.